 - All staff to be aware of the general welfare of children.
 Young children get cold very quickly so additional clothes should be available along with the emergency blanket and survival bag.
 Hot drinks and high calorific snacks should be available on cold days.
 Forest School sessions should be quickly aborted if children are starting to get too cold. - Allergies and medical information sheets will be bought to each Forest School session.
-Inhalers and EpiPens will be named and be kept in an easily accessible box by the meeting point. - First Aid kit and medical recording sheets will be kept by the meeting point for easy access. - On hot days children will wear hats and sun cream should be applied to children before coming to school.

-The Forest School Leader will have a current certificate in Paediatric First Aid and is to take responsibility in case of any accidents and emergencies.
+Inhalers and EpiPens will be named and be kept in an easily accessible box by the meeting point. - First Aid kit and medical recording sheets will be kept by the meeting point for easy access. - On hot days children will wear hats and sun cream should be applied to children before coming to school. - Adults leading Forest School sessions will have a current certificate in Paediatric First Aid or First Aid certificate and will take responsibility in case of any accidents and emergencies.
 Accidents will be reported to parents using the appropriate accident/medical forms and contacted prior to the child going home, if required.